 Officially named Route 7, Chile’s Carretera Austral begins from an offshoot of the great Pan-American Highway.
 This stretch of road offers a nostalgic view over 745 miles of coastline from the country’s north to south; hugging the coastline in the green pocket that runs between the country’s two natural borders – the Andes mountain range and the Pacific Ocean.
 Snaking through far-flung southern villages once cut off from the rest of the country, the gravel road takes you from rainforests to glaciers, past volcanoes, fjords and rivers.
-When you’re passing through central Chile, make a detour for the sea-side village Zapallar and enjoy seafront restaurants, clear views of the Pacific and hiking in the rolling hillsides.

 The longest road through the Amazonian region, the Trans-Amazonian Highway opened this area to the rest of Brazil.
 Although it follows the mighty river for some time, unfortunately, the road doesn’t pass any virgin rainforest anymore.
 Rather it takes those who drive its over 2 400-mile length through rolling countryside, quaint colonial towns and past local vaqueiro as they drive their herds of cattle, some up to 1 000 heads strong, from different fazendas to the slaughterhouse.
 For a day spent in nature enjoying world-class art, visit billionaire Bernardo Paz’s Inhotim contemporary arts park; wander the expansive grounds and draw inspiration from the amazing creations homed here.